76th Maintenance Wing: History

 The 2851st Air Base Wing provided administrative and logistical support for the San Antonio Air Materiel Area (later, San Antonio Air Logistics Center) and numerous tenant organizations on the base.
 It became host wing of Kelly Air Force Base on 17 August 1959.
 It was reduced to group status from 1964 to 1994.
-The wing anf group frequently supported humanitarian and disaster relief missions and deployed personnel in support of operations in Southwest Asia in 1990 and 1991.
+The wing and group frequently supported humanitarian and disaster relief missions and deployed personnel in support of operations in Southwest Asia in 1990 and 1991.